yankee-svg/SlideBuilder-presentation/README.md

 ```
 here is a youtube demo on how to run it locally web server and load balancer arent implemeted I'll update it
 (https://youtu.be/yOoycU1HREY)

+Note that the api keys used are not mine they 're google Gemni flash free keys